GPlates/GPlates/doc-python-api/pygplates_introduction.rst

 Introduction
 ============

-This document introduces *pygplates* and covers some advantages over GPlates.
+This document introduces pyGPlates and covers some advantages over GPlates.
-It also gives an overview of embedded versus external *pygplates*.
+It also gives an overview of embedded versus external pyGPlates.

 .. contents::
    :local: